cloudcreativity/ddd-modules/docs/guide/toolkit/results.md

 The error object provided by this package has the following properties:

+- `code`: an enum that identifies the error and can be used to programmatically detect and handle specific errors.
+It is intentionally an enum, because to programmatically detect specific errors, the codes need to be a defined list of values.
 - `message`: a string message that describes the error.
-- `code`: a backed enum that identifies error and can be used to programmatically detect and handle specific errors.
-It is intentionally an enum, because if you need to detect specific errors, the codes need to be a defined list of values - which is an enum.
 - `key`: optionally, a key for the error.
-This can be used to group errors by keys, for example to group errors by properties that exist on a command message.
+Use this to group errors by keys, for example to group errors by properties that exist on a command message.
+The key can be a string or enum.

 Error objects _must_ be instantiated with either a code or a message.
 They are immutable, so you cannot change their properties after they have been created.